There is always a bit of a battle between being frugal and being cheap.

 Drive a Used Car but Not in an Unsafe One

 Used cars are great, but it would definitely be considered cheap if your car is falling apart or desperately needs new tires.
 Saving a buck is not worth your life.
+Instead, check out our list of the best places to buy tires.

 Mend Clothes but Don’t Mend Socks